 The other feature that stands out with the Tentipi Kåtas is the versatility.
 It is a tent that can be used for practically any purpose, whether that be an expedition in extreme cold or a party in your back garden.
-While there are of course people whose circumstances mean that they need a specific tent developed to their exact requirements, for most users there is really no circumstance where the Tentipi couldn’t be considered a good option.
+While there are of course people whose circumstances mean that they need a specific tent developed to their exact requirements, for most users there are few situations where the Tentipi couldn’t be considered a good option.

 Nordic Outdoor and Tentipi

 It was in 2003 that Caspar Odqvist, the founder and Managing Director of Nordic Outdoor, came across Tentipi.
-At the time Tentipi had a no presence in the UK at all, and being a Swede himself Caspar saw the opportunity.
-In the thirteen years that have passed since, when Caspar was doing shows and searching out every opportunity that presented itself, both Nordic Outdoor and Tentipi have grown.
-Nowadays Tentipi is a known brand.
-But with our shared history, Tentipi still holds a special place with us here at Nordic Outdoor.
+At the time Tentipi had no presence in the UK at all, and being a Swede himself Caspar saw an opportunity.
+In the years that have passed since, when Caspar was doing shows and searching out every opportunity that presented itself, both Nordic Outdoor and Tentipi have grown.
+Nowadays Tentipi is a well known brand in the outdoor community. due to our close personal history with the brand, Tentipi still holds a special place with us here at Nordic Outdoor.

-We believe that the only way to offer the service you expect, require, and deserve when making the investment that buying a Tentipi represent is to be users of the tents ourselves.
+The reason we believe that we are best placed to give Tentipi such a positive endorsement isthat we at Nordic Outdoor use these tents religiously.
 We encourage our staff members to take our demonstration tents out at every opportunity.
 Over the years we have even had staff living in these tents for extended periods of time.
-All in an attempt to be able to offer our customers the best service possible.
+All in an attempt to be able to offer our customers the best advice, recommendations and service possible.
 The fact that our staff enjoys it is just an added bonus.

 • What time of year will you be using your tent?
 Are you planning on using it during the summer or all year round?